 The College of Medicine offers undergraduate and postgraduate programs, the Bachelor of Medicine Bachelor of Surgery (MBBS) and a Master of Science in Biomedical Sciences.
-The Hamdan Bin Mohammed College of Dental Medicine (HBMCDM) offers a range of specialty postgraduate dentistry programs, in Endodontics, Orthodontics, Pediatric Dentistry, Prosthodontics and Periodontics.
-The College of Nursing and Midwifery offers a postgraduate program, a Master of Science in cardiovascular nursing or pediatric nursing.
-The Deanship of Research and Graduate studies offers a PhD in Biomedical Sciences
+The Hamdan Bin Mohammed College of Dental Medicine (HBMCDM) offers a range of specialty postgraduate dentistryprograms, in Endodontics.
+Orthodontics.

+Dentistry, Prosthodontics and Periodontics.
+The College of Nursing and Midwifery offers a postgraduate program a Master of Science in cardiovascular nursing or pediatric nursing.

-MBRU is an inclusive educational institution, comprising a diverse faculty and student body featuring more than 32 nationalities.
-The highly-experienced faculty and world-class facilitates provide medical students with early clinical exposure from year one, and extensive clinical training to postgraduate dentists, in line with the UAE Centennial 2071 to develop education with a focus on advanced technologies.
+MBRU is an inclusive educational institution, comprising a diverse faculty and student body featuring more than32 nationalities.
+The highly experienced faculty and world- class facilitates provide medical students with early clinical exposure from year one, and extensive clinical training to postgraduate dentists, in line with the UAE Centennial 2071 to develop education with a focus on advanced technologies.